TheDeFiQuant/openbook-v2-cli/README.md

 ### Deposit Funds

 Deposit tokens into an OpenOrders account.
+Set Quote or BaseAmount to 0 if you only want to deposit one asset.

 ```sh
 npx ts-node cli.ts deposit --market <MARKET_PUBKEY> --openOrders <OPEN_ORDERS_PUBKEY> --ownerKeypair <KEYPAIR_PATH> --baseAmount <BASE_AMOUNT> --quoteAmount <QUOTE_AMOUNT>